 “I, Wisdom, live together with good judgment.
 I know where to discover knowledge and discernment.
 All who fear the Lord will hate evil.
 Therefore, I hate pride and arrogance, corruption and perverse speech.
 Common sense and success belong to me.
 Insight and strength are mine.
 Because of me, kings reign, and rulers make just decrees.
 Rulers lead with my help, and nobles … More Ancient wisdom for voting today

 As a life long pro-life Democrat, my interest has always been a genuinely whole-life platform.
 It has been clear to me, this year more than ever, that the Democratic platform is more whole-life than the Republican platform.
-However, I repeatedly hear in Evangelical circles that abortion is the main reason that people are … More Hillary Clinton: Why she is the Only Real Anti-Abortion, Whole-Life Choice for Christians
+However, I repeatedly hear in Evangelical circles that abortion is the main reason that people are … More Which Party is the Real Anti-Abortion, Whole-Life Choice for Christians?